Candy Darling

-Candy Darling (November 24, 1944 – March 21, 1974) was an American actress, best known as a Warhol superstar and transgender icon.
-She starred in Andy Warhol's films Flesh (1968) and Women in Revolt (1971), and was a muse of The Velvet Underground.
+Candy Darling (November 24, 1944 – March 21, 1974) was an American actress, best known as a Warhol superstar.

+She was a pioneer for transgender visibility, inspiring songs by the Rolling Stones and by Lou Reed during his time with the Velvet Underground.
+Her performances in Andy Warhol's films Flesh (1968) and Women in Revolt (1971) brought her fame.
+She also appeared in theatrical productions by Jackie Curtis and Tennessee Williams.

-Early life
+Early life and education

-Candy Darling was born in Forest Hills, Queens, the child of Theresa Slattery, a bookkeeper at Manhattan's Jockey Club, and James ("Jim") Slattery, who was described as a violent alcoholic.
+Candy Darling (née James Lawrence Slattery) was born in Forest Hills, Queens, as the child of Theresa (née Phelan) Slattery, a bookkeeper at Manhattan's Jockey Club, and John F. Slattery, a racetrack worker whom she described as a violent alcoholic.

+She had one half-brother, Warren Law II, from her mother's first marriage to Warren Law.
+Warren Law II went on to serve in the U.S. military.
+He denied his familial connection to Darling.

 Darling's early years were spent in Massapequa Park, Long Island, where she and her mother moved after her parents' divorce.
 She spent much of her childhood watching television and old Hollywood movies, from which she learned to impersonate her favorite actresses such as Joan Bennett and Kim Novak.
 Darling took a strong interest in the Million Dollar Movie broadcast on television, which she would often watch several times a day.
 Inspired in part by Novak, Darling began to model her life around "Hollywood glamour-queen prettiness."
-She had one half-brother, Warren Law II, from her mother's first marriage, to Warren Law.
-Warren Law II left to serve in the United States military and left Darling as the only child.
-Law would later deny his connection to Darling.

-In a biography about Darling, Cynthia Carr reveals that Darling was "relentlessly bullied" in high school and dropped out at the age of 16 after a group of boys tried to lynch her.

-In 1961, she signed up for a course at the DeVern School of Cosmetology in Baldwin, Long Island.
-Darling later said that she "learned about the mysteries of sex from a salesman in a local children's shoe store" and finally revealed an inclination towards cross-dressing when her mother confronted her about local rumors, which described Darling as "dressing as a girl" and frequenting a local gay bar called The Hayloft.
-In response, Darling left the room and returned in feminine clothing.
-Darling's mother would later say that, "I knew then... that I couldn't stop [her].
+In 1961, at age 16, she signed up for a course at the DeVern School of Cosmetology in Baldwin, Long Island.
+Darling later said that she "learned about the mysteries of sex from a salesman in a local children's shoe store".
+When her mother confronted her about local rumors that she was "dressing as a girl" and frequenting a local gay bar called The Hayloft, Darling left the room and returned in feminine clothing.
+Darling's mother would later say, "I knew then... that I couldn't stop [her].
 Candy was just too beautiful and talented."

 After coming out publicly, Darling would take a short cab ride to the Long Island Rail Road station, avoiding the attention of neighbors she would receive by walking to the train.
 From there, she would take the train to Manhattan, often sitting across from Long Island starlet Joey Heatherton.
-In Manhattan, she would refer to her family home at 79 First Avenue in Massapequa Park as her "country house", and spent time in Greenwich Village, meeting people through Seymour Levy on Bleecker Street.
+In Manhattan, she would refer to her family home at 79 First Avenue in Massapequa Park as her "country house".
+She spent time in Greenwich Village, meeting people through Seymour Levy on Bleecker Street.